Change the world, a home we all care for and share.

 We're developing new books for the Our World program, some inspired by the arboretum and environmental research at the Legacy Center.
 TreeKeepers takes the big, topical issue of the environment and connects it to young people in a meaningful way across the curriculum.
 We also have free online activities and guides available, and we'll be adding more.

-The environment poses the quintessential intergenerational challenge.
 Global warming, destruction of rain forests, contamination of fresh and coastal waters, and depletion of the ozone layer all threaten the future of our planet.
 Many adults are deeply concerned about the environmental quality of the world their children, grandchildren, and great-grandchildren will inherit.
 Today's young people are also more aware of environmental issues than any other generation before them – and eager to learn more and take action.

 In the words of Adlai Stevenson: